Make-School-Courses/SWE-2.1/README.md

 Write a 300+ word summary about how you will work to succeed in the following:

 1. What challenges do you expect to face when joining the company?
+How will you work through these challenges?
 1. What are 2-3 competencies that you hope to develop on the job?
 1. What steps will you take to integrate into the team both technically and interpersonally?
 1. What questions do you hope to answer from this experience?